hamzashazy/portfolio/README.md

 While this project's code is open source, please note the following:

-- **Attribution Required**: If you use this template for commercial purposes, attribution to Alvin Chang (https://alvinchang.dev) is required.
+- **Attribution Required**: If you use this template for commercial purposes, attribution to Hamza Shahzad (https://alvinchang.dev) is required.
 - **Copyright Notice**: The following elements are copyrighted and NOT available for reuse:
   - All logos and branding elements
   - Blog content and articles